 Lacking awareness of the motives behind our decisions

-TIP: find a trusted advisor and ask them to hold you accountable to your motivations behind your decisions.
+TIP: find a trusted advisor and ask them to hold you accountable for the motivations behind your decisions.
 Ask them to regularly challenge you on your motives.

 Not taking an informed approach to financial problem solving

-Frequently we follow the examples of solving problems set by others, without thinking about its application to us.
+Frequently we follow the examples of solving problems set by others, without thinking about their application to us.
 I’ll use software companies as an example.
 There is so much written about the right metric for understanding and growing a software business.
-And while many have broad appeal and are worthy of consideration, too many times I’ve witnessed blind acceptance of recommendations without a real understanding, which may result in an adjustment to the metric that would be far more insightful.
-As a result, sometimes we end up focused on the wrong or less than optimal things.
+And while many have broad appeal and are worthy of consideration, too many times I’ve witnessed the blind acceptance of recommendations without a real understanding, which may result in an adjustment to the metric that would be far more insightful.
+As a result, sometimes we end up focused on the wrong or less-than-optimal things.

 TIP: Review the most impactful key metrics in your business and challenge its assumptions.
 Could it be adjusted somehow to make it MORE impactful?